Welcome to Educational Services

 Educational Services works collaboratively with teachers, support staff, school and district administrators and the community to promote student learning in support of district goals.
 We are committed to increasing the learning capacity of parents, teachers and staff, and school leaders by providing coaching and professional development opportunities.

-The 2012-13 school year marks the 28th year in the field of education for Duane Coleman, Associate Superintendent of Educational Services for the Oceanside Unified School District.
-A native of Oceanside, Dr. Coleman attended school from kindergarten through grade 12 in the OUSD.
+The 2014-2015 school year marks the 16th year in the field of education for Dr. Kenneth C. ”Chris” Hurst, Sr., Associate Superintendent of Educational Services for the Oceanside Unified School District.